aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

    a.
 Go to the **Create SQL Job** subtab
    b.
 Enter ``simple_filter_pg`` as the name
    c.
 Select the ``CPU_OUT_FILTER_PG``, ``CPU_IN``, and ``SOURCE_THRESHOLDS`` tables
    d.
-Enter the following as SQL statement to join tables and filter:
+Enter the following SQL statement to join the tables and filter:

    .. literalinclude:: /code/products/flink/pgthresholds_job.md
          :language: sql